ptendolkar/TMSRegressionClean/README.md

 Dependencies
 ============
-You will need the MATLAB's Signal Processing Toolbox and Curve Fitting Toolbox.
+You will need MATLAB's Signal Processing Toolbox and Curve Fitting Toolbox.

 Installation
 ============